Rotaerk/haskellTutorial/Chapter1.md

 **Note:** Functions cannot be displayed by GHCi, so if you enter the above into it, you will get an error.

-The `\x` introduces a variable, `x`, that will be bound to the argument when the function is applied to one.
+The `\x` introduces the variable `x`, which will be bound to the argument when the function is applied.
 Such variables are called **parameters**.
-Parameters are bound to arguments *per* function application, so in one application `x` can be bound to `1`, while in another it can be bound to `2`.
-The scope of this parameter is the entire expression after the `->`.
+The scope of a parameter is the entire expression after the `->`, and this scope is *per* function application.

 To apply a function, you simply put the argument after the function separated by whitespace.
 However, function syntax is greedy and assumes that everything after the `->` is part of its result expression,